 Please send any feedback or suggestions you may have regarding the guide above to Disability Cultural Center at email@example.com

 To support and promote the academic achievement, multicultural competence, social development, civic engagement, and retention of students from historically underrepresented racial/ethnic groups at Syracuse University.

-The Senior Vice President’s Council views Diversity and Inclusion as interconnected definitions shaped by a social justice framework.
+The Division of Student Affairs, Senior Vice President’s Council views Diversity and Inclusion as interconnected definitions shaped by a social justice framework.
 We acknowledge and appreciate the myriad aspects that make up the human mosaic.
 We value individual and group differences, and recognize that identities are varied and complex.

 We in the Office of Multicultural Affairs (OMA) welcome all transfer students to Syracuse University and invite you to participate in OMA programs meant to provide the necessary support and guidance needed to encourage students to become members of a community respectful of differences.
 We encourage you to browse our website to learn about our program offerings.
 Please visit us in Suite 105 of the Schine Student Center, your “home away from home.”